asandipogu/astroblog/src/content/writing/welcome.md

 I'm certainly not getting left behind :-)

-I want to understand it, build within it, and position myself inside it — before the tables finish flipping.
+I want to understand it, build within it, and position myself inside it, before the tables finish flipping.